 Be safe.
 Not sorry.

-I immediately called my credit card company (whose number I had to Google since I didn’t have the physical card on me.)
-I proceeded to tell the nice woman who answered, “I’m in Germany.
+I told the nice woman who answered, “I’m in Germany.
 I need to cancel my credit card ASAP.
 I’m not sure if it’s lost or was stolen.”
-She was great and closed the account quickly.
+She was great, and quickly canceled the card.

 Imagine my shock to find my card hanging out in the same machine I inserted it in to purchase my train ticket when I went back to the station.
 Wow, what a testament to the honesty of the area of Germany I was in!